Review 389: The Girl on the Train

 The score by Danny Elfman is appropriately haunting, the cinematography is very hit-and-miss, the way it flashes between the women different perspectives makes the film look sleek and well made at time and ugly at others.
 The production design is fine - it looks alright but nothing leaps off the screen at you.
 The make up is well done and the costumes are fine.

-Hayley Bennet as Megan Hipwell...
-She was ok, I guess.
-But technically that's not saying much when the actress is given so little material to work with other than to play the beautiful ingenue and act depressed and unhappy which ultimately draining the character of any life or personality.
+Hayley Bennet was ok playing Megan Hipwell I guess.
+But that's not really saying much when the actress is given so little material to work with other than to play the beautiful ingenue and act depressed and unhappy which ultimately draining the character of any life or personality.
+Megan is someone who

 As for Anna Watson, Rebecca Ferguson delivers an American accent so dubious that even Michael McIntyre might have questioned it.